modflowpy/pyphoenix-project/docs/dev/srs.md

 ### Intended use

 The product should be available on the major operating systems (Windows, Linux, MacOS) and hardware ranging from laptops to HPC systems.
-The product will be used through Python scripts and Jupyter notebooks.
+The product will be used through Python scripts, Jupyter notebooks, pytest, and ipython.

 The product can be relied upon as a core component by other libraries and tools that offer more advanced, domain specific, or application specific functionality.